 Major Medical and Dental Insurance

-Full-time employees who elect this plan are covered under the Florida Blue BlueOptions PPO Plan for medical coverage.
-This plan allows you to choose your healthcare provider with an increased benefit level for utilizing NetworkBlue participating providers.
+Full-time faculty elect the medical plan that will benefit the faculty member and family members (as applicable) IRSC has multiple plans for the faculty member to choose from including the Florida Blue BlueOptions PPO Plan, a Health Savings Account (HSA) plan for medical coverage.
+The PPO plan allows you to choose your healthcare provider with an increased benefit level for utilizing NetworkBlue participating providers.
+The HSA plan offers lower monthly insurance premiums, no copays, and many other benefits.
 Dental insurance is administered by Delta Dental and allows you to choose your dental provider with an increased benefit level for utilizing participating providers.